Micro Betting Explained

 • Corners: Involves betting on whether or not a corner kick will occur during different time frames.

-Depending on your micro-betting site, you can also place wagers on penalty possibilities, individual player performances, and other prop bets.
+You can also place wagers on penalty possibilities, individual player performances, and other prop bets.

 Golf